leemengtw/cat-recognition-train/README.md

 However, if you want to use GPU to accelerate the training process, please visit [TensorFlow - GPU support](https://www.tensorflow.org/install/gpu) for more information.

-## Train a Convoluational Neural Network
+## Train a Convolutional Neural Network

 In this part, we will use [TensorFlow](https://github.com/tensorflow/tensorflow) to train a CNN to classify cats' images from dogs' image using Kaggle dataset [Dogs vs. Cats](https://www.kaggle.com/c/dogs-vs-cats/data).
 We will do the following things: